Tinnitus Relief Guide

-It is currently 2:14 AM in suburban Nashville, and the dead quiet of my bedroom is currently screaming at roughly 80 decibels in a frequency no one else in the house can hear.
+It is currently well after midnight in suburban Nashville, and the dead quiet of my bedroom is screaming at roughly 80 decibels in a frequency no one else in the house can hear.
 If you’ve ever walked into a server room where a high-pressure cooling fan is failing, you know the sound.
 It’s a piercing, unrelenting whistle that sits right around 8000Hz—I know because I actually fired up a signal generator in my home studio to match the pitch.
 For most people, a quiet room is a sanctuary.
 For me, silence is just a high-gain input for a feedback loop that never ends.

 I spent 20 years as an IT audio technician, the guy crawling under conference tables to wire up DSPs and standing next to line arrays at live events to check levels.
 I was the professional in the room, the one who knew exactly how to prevent clipping on a digital console, yet I completely ignored the clipping happening in my own ears.
 I never once wore hearing protection because, frankly, nobody told me to, and I thought I was too busy to worry about it.
 Now, three years after the faint hum first appeared, I’ve turned into a guy who treats his own head like a faulty signal chain, troubleshooting the ringing with a grid-lined notebook and a shelf full of supplements.